 Strengthening back teeth affected by damage or decay

-The back teeth can also be worn down by bruxism or tooth grinding.
+The teeth can also be worn down by bruxism or tooth grinding.
 Over time, the back teeth can be damaged or fractured by continual grinding or clenching and may require strengthening.

 Slightly larger than traditional fillings, inlays sit within the four cusps of a back tooth whilst onlays overlap the cusps, providing extra coverage.
 Known as dental restorations, these are cemented into place for a strong and stable hold.